kdiviya/software-dev-course-spring-boot-3/README.md

 ## Updating the Controllers

-The next step is to update the controllers to use the JPA repositories to access the database.
+The next step is to update the controllers to use the JPA com.example.springBoot2.repositories to access the database.

-### Setting Up To Use The JPA Repositories
+### Setting Up To Use The JPA com.example.springBoot2.repositories

 For ALL of the controllers, we will be making the following changes: